 Marketers pore over stats and data in an attempt to figure out what causes people to share content.
 The answer, especially when it comes to viral articles, is not as simple as we’d like.

-For marketers, going viral with a bit of content is the equivalent of winning the lottery.
+For marketers, going viral with a bit of content is the equivalent of winning the lottery with the use of visiting getresponse vs mailchimp email automation.
 It doesn’t happen very often and very few people experience the exhilaration.
 But that doesn’t stop everyone from aiming high and trying their luck.

 And for the tiny bit that most people really get about what makes some things go viral while others fall flat?
 It may as well be up to chance, just like the lottery.

 YouTube took over the internet eight years ago, awakening the concept of viral content.
 Ever since then, figuring out why video and articles go viral has been a hot topic… for marketers.
 Journalists quickly picked up the trail, though.
 Even The Economist published a piece on going viral.
 Albeit historical in context and only lightly touching upon social media (it explored how Martin Luther went viral during Reformation).